 These pancakes are protein-rich with a delicious moistness that goes way beyond a box mix.
-The best part of the prep is that you mix everything up in one bowl.
-This will make about eight small pancakes – you can make four small pancakes at a time if using a 12” skillet.
+The best part of the prep?
+Everything goes in one bowl!

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy